 Cheap or Free Flu Shot Discussion:

 - Are you getting a flu shot this year?
 Why or why not?

-- Did I miss any locations or ways to get a free flu shot?
+- Did I miss any locations for cheap flu shots or ways to get a free flu shot?
 Share in the comments!